ibm-cloud-docs/log-analysis/core/data-security.md

 Log data from {{site.data.keyword.cloud_notm}} services, Cloud Foundry (CF) framework, and CF applications is collected automatically and available for analysis through the web UI.
 This data is collected and forwarded to the **platform logs instance** in the location where the service is available.
 [Learn more about the services that send logs to the platform service logs instance](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-cloud_services).

-### LogDNA agent
+### Logging agent
 {: #data-collection-agent}

-When you configure a LogDNA agent to collect and forward data to an {{site.data.keyword.la_full_notm}} instance, data is automatically collected and available for analysis through the web UI.
-You can configure the LogDNA agent to connect to the logging instance via the public network and the private network.
+When you configure a logging agent to collect and forward data to an {{site.data.keyword.la_full_notm}} instance, data is automatically collected and available for analysis through the web UI.
+You can configure the logging agent to connect to the logging instance via the public network and the private network.

 By default, you connect to resources in your account over the {{site.data.keyword.cloud_notm}} public network.
 To configure an agent to send logs by using a public endpoint, the environment where the agent is running requires internet access to use the public endpoint.

 You can enable virtual routing and forwarding (VRF) to move IP routing for your account and all of its resources into a separate routing table.
 If VRF is enabled, you can then enable {{site.data.keyword.cloud_notm}} service endpoints to connect directly to resources without using the public network.
 To configure an agent to send logs by using a private endpoint, you must [enable virtual routing and forwarding (VRF)](/docs/account?topic=account-vrf-service-endpoint) for your account.
-Once the account is VRF and service endpoint enabled, the LogDNA agent can be configured to use the private network by using the [Private Endpoint](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-endpoints#endpoints_api) as the ingestion URL.
+Once the account is VRF and service endpoint enabled, the logging agent can be configured to use the private network by using the [Private Endpoint](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-endpoints#endpoints_api) as the ingestion URL.
 * Private endpoints are not accessible from the public internet.
 * All traffic is routed to the {{site.data.keyword.cloud_notm}} private network.